easy-spider/easyspider-site-douban/README.md

 (Should Be) Generalized from easyspider-template: https://github.com/easy-spider/easyspider-template

-Scrapy scripts for douban movies, novels and musics, deployed by easyspider-scheduler
+Scrapy scripts for douban movies, novels and musics, deployed by easyspider-scheduler：https://github.com/easy-spider/easyspider-scheduler

 Use mongodb as database to store resources
 ## Environment